 Out of the fifteen or so of us that met there regularly, at least eight of us have been published.
 And while I learned a great deal from the notes I was given, I think I learned even more from applying mind to work on the problems of other people’s books.
 There were mysteries, historical fiction, autobiographies, romantic comedies and pieces that defied the boundaries of genre.
 When I wrote something that didn’t ring true, the girls were all over it.
 When I betrayed a character or the reader, they were indignant.
 In fact, they had more of a vision of the story than I did.

 One day another friend of mine, who had recently landed a huge book deal, asked how I was getting on.
 I told her I was up to my knees in rejections.
 She scribbled something on a piece of paper.
+“Here’s the name of my agent.
+Tell him you know me,” she advised.
+I stared at the sheet of paper.
 Everyone in London knew this man; he was the Young Turk of the publishing world.
-I thanked her and when she'd gone, heaved a sigh.
+I thanked her and when she’d gone, heaved a sigh.
 Having been rejected by lesser entities, there was no way this guy was going to take me on.
-But she'd done me a kindness, so I sent my material off to him anyway and mentioned her name in the cover letter.
+But she’d done me a kindness, so I sent my material off to him anyway and mentioned her name in the cover letter.

 My friend’s agent, Jonny Geller, was the only person to respond positively.
 One evening, I came home from work to find a message on my answering machine – it was Jonny, asking to see the rest of the book.

 A few weeks later, the book went to auction.
-Five publishing houses put in initial bids and then Jonny and I met with the top three and selected the one we felt had the clearest vision of how to publish the book.
-I can remember spending the morning at Random House, the afternoon at Harper Collins and then going back home to find one of my self-addressed stamped envelopes on the doorstop with another rejection letter inside, assuring me there was not market for my work.
-I was surreal.
+Five Publishing houses put in initial bids and then Jonny and I met with the top three and selected the one we felt had the clearest vision of how to publish the book.
+I can remember spending the morning at Random House, the afternoon at Harper Collins and then going back home to find one of my self-addressed stamped envelopes on the doorstep with another rejection letter inside, assuring me there was no market for my work.
+It was surreal.

 However, the reason I’m telling you all of this, is because, if you’re a writer, I want you to try.
 I want you to read this rather prosaic account and take courage.
 Clearly, no one thought I was a genius.
 I never got a scholarship, displayed preternatural talent or even knew writing was a serious interest of mine until my early thirties.
 I didn’t formally study writing and some thought I was presumptuous for thinking I could write at all.
 Also, plenty of highly esteemed agents assured me there was no hope of selling my book.